adamcatley/adamcatley.github.io/docs/AirTag.md

 There are 5 100uF capacitors around the edge of the top side of the PCB.
 They keep the device powered up for several seconds with the battery removed.
 This likely helps with the [reset procedure](https://support.apple.com/en-gb/HT212251#:~:text=repeat%20the%20process%20four%20more%20times,%20removing%20and%20replacing%20the%20battery) of removing the battery 5 times in short succession.

-The AirTag does not retain the current time after a power cycle, until it reconnect to its owner device.
+The AirTag does not retain the current time after a power cycle until it reconnects to its owner device.

 ### Bluetooth LE

-The nRF52832 supports BLE 5.2.
+The nRF52832 supports BLE 5.2 and has a single 2.4GHz antenna.

 #### Advertising data

 This section describes the Bluetooth activity when the AirTag is registered to the FindMy network.

-- Address type: Random Static (changes daily, first 5 bytes of public key)
+- Address type: Random Static (changes daily, first 6 bytes of public key)
 - Advertising PDU type: Connectable undirected (ADV_IND)
 - Advertising period: 2000ms
 - Advertising transmit time: 4ms (including wake up)